-To the extent possible data logger strings are set in a shaded area with turbulent flow.
+To the extent possible data logger strings are set in a shaded area with turbulent flow in the open water period.
 The weight is lowered or placed on the river bed with the housing at the desired distance above it.
 The clothesline is concealed under debris or in a cut made in the soil of the river bank.
 Moss or forest floor material is used to conceal the portion of clothesline around the tree.
 A photograph is taken.